kalustian/SMON/README.md

 ## SMON for 6502

-I have modified configuration the original code found here [David Hansel](https://github.com/dhansel/smon6502) to fit my 6502 SBC memory map:
+I have modified the original configuration code found here [David Hansel](https://github.com/dhansel/smon6502) to fit my 6502 SBC memory map and keyboard input to be uppercase.

   - RAM   = $0-$7FFF
   - VIA   = $8000 (6522)